-This test is usually carried out with both a sedative injection (Midazolam) and opiate analgesia injection (Fentanyl) or inhaled analgesia called Entonox®.
+This test is usually carried out with inhaled analgesia called Entonox® or both a sedative injection (Midazolam) and opiate analgesia injection (Fentanyl).

-Sedation: If you decide to have the sedative and opiate analgesia injection, you will need to have a responsible adult to come into the Endoscopy Unit to collect you, drive you home and look after you for 24 hours.
-This is for your own safety as the sedative injection can make you feel drowsy for up to 24 hours after the procedure.
+Sedation: If you decide to have the sedative and opiate analgesia injection, you will need to have a responsible adult come into the Endoscopy Unit to collect you, drive you home and look after you for 24 hours.
+This is for your own safety, as the sedative injection can make you feel drowsy for up to 24 hours after the procedure.